fntechgit/fnEvent/src/pages/custom-pages/onsite-info.md

 ### **Shuttle Schedule**

 Complimentary shuttles will be running on Sept.
 9 and Sept.
-10 from the Courtyard San Francisco Fisherman's Wharf, Hyatt Centric Fisherman's Wharf San Francisco, Kimpton Alton Hotel-Fisherman's Wharf, and SF Marriott Fisherman's Wharf to Fort Mason Center.
+10 from the Courtyard San Francisco Fisherman's Wharf, and from general pick-up poing for Hyatt Centric Fisherman's Wharf San Francisco, Kimpton Alton Hotel-Fisherman's Wharf, and SF Marriott Fisherman's Wharf to Fort Mason Center.

+The general pick-up point for Hyatt Centric Fisherman's Wharf San Francisco, Kimpton Alton Hotel-Fisherman's Wharf, and SF Marriott Fisherman's Wharf will be located at 2701 Jones St.

+The pick-up point for Courtyard San Francisco Fisherman's Wharf will be outside the lobby of the hotel.

 Timing for these shuttles will be available starting Sept.
 8.